-This conveyor is available in two lengths.
+This conveyor is available in three lengths.

-Agas engine supplies power to run the hydraulics making this a self-contained, self-propelled unit.
+A gas or diesel engine supplies power to run the hydraulics, making this conveyor a selfcontained, self-propelled unit.

 A hydraulic cylinder is used to lower the steering wheels when driving the unit.
 Another cylinder raises and lowers the tube.